Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 -   Maximize non-dominant decisions in the total population

 Also distribution and spread indicators is consider in this work.
-According to [@DCdONjBz], "the spread metrics try to measure the extents of the spread achieved in a computed Pareto front approximation".
+According to [@DCdONjBz], “the spread metrics try to measure the extents of the spread achieved in a computed Pareto front approximation”.
 They are not useful to evaluate the convergence of an algorithm, or at comparing algorithms.
 They only make sense when the Pareto set is composed of several solutions.